Papua New Guinea travel advice

 Heightened tensions in the Highlands Region

-After escalating attacks in Enga Province in February 2024, there are heightened tensions in the neighbouring provinces of Hela and the Southern and Western Highlands, including the city of Mount Hagen.
+After the February 2024 attacks in Enga Province, there have been heightened tensions in the neighbouring provinces of Hela and the Southern and Western Highlands, including the city of Mount Hagen.

-• Avoid areas where protests are taking place
+• Avoid areas where protests or clashes are taking place

 • Follow the instructions of local authorities, including any evacuation, curfew or movement restriction orders